owacoder/cppdatalib/README.md

 The adapter for the STL is missing some features to seamlessly integrate with standard types.
 For example, the following libraries and technologies are not currently supported as seamless conversions out-of-the-box:

-   - The Chrono library
-   - The complex-number library
    - Function objects (i.e. `std::function`)
    - The Locale library
    - `std::auto_ptr` which is deprecated anyway